TheSilvered/nest/docs/c_api/c_api-tokens.md

 **Description:**

-Transforms a compount-assignment token type into a STACK_OP one.
+Transforms a compound-assignment token type into a `STACK_OP` one.

 ---